 Ensure that images on your product pages meet the following criteria:

 Offering payment plans will help to get rid of any indecisiveness visitors feel about paying for high-ticket items all at once.
 Similarly, price guarantees will eradicate any doubt about getting a better deal elsewhere.
+Through the “Price Match Guarantee”, Best Buy offers to match the price of all local retail competitors and many major online retailers if a customer is able to find a lower price.

 Consider adding the following options and elements to your pages to mitigate buyer hesitancy: